Sudan tensions escalate after talks with military break down | CBC News

 Protesters fear the military is trying to cling to power

-Large crowds lit up the night sky with their cellphones, singing and chanting as protest leaders delivered fiery speeches in the capital, Khartoum, on Sunday night.
+It also asked that other roads, closed by similar protests across the country, be opened.

-The protest organizers — the Sudanese Professionals Association — said they suspended talks with the ruling military council because it failed to meet their demands for an immediate transfer to a civilian government.
+However, the Sudanese Professionals Association, which has led the months of protests against Bashir, vowed to carry on with their sit-in.
+It also called for a march on Tuesday and mass protests on Thursday, when the organizers plan to announce their own transitional council in a challenge to the military's.

-The protesters fear the military intends to cling to power or put another general in charge.
+Overnight, large crowds lit up the night sky with their cellphones, singing and chanting as protest leaders delivered fiery speeches outside the military complex in Khartoum.

 Qurashi Diefallah, a protester, said they're disappointed because the army is "just an extension of the regime which stole 30 years from us."